oxsecurity/megalinter/docs/descriptors/ansible_ansible_lint.md

                         embedded rules from /usr/local/lib/python3.9/site-
                         packages/ansiblelint/rules
+  -R                    Keep default rules when using -r --write               Reformat YAML files to standardize spacing, quotes,
+                        etc. Future versions will expand this option so it fixes more issues.
-  -R                    Keep default rules when using -r --show-relpath        Display path relative to CWD -t TAGS               only check rules whose id/tags match these values -T                    list all the tags
+  --show-relpath        Display path relative to CWD -t TAGS               only check rules whose id/tags match these values -T                    list all the tags